Quality isn’t subjective — it’s contractual.

 Title II Construction Inspection Services

-Title II services provide independent construction phase oversight to ensure work is performed in accordance with contract documents, specifications, and approved submittals.
-Inspection activities and reporting are structured to withstand technical review, claims scrutiny, and future audit.
+Title II services provide independent construction phase oversight to verify that work is performed in accordance with contract documents, specifications, and approved submittals.

 Our Compliance Approach